fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 Finally, you have scaled your data in order make it standardized and learned how to interpret your model on a mathematical level.

-In the next chapter, you will learn how to implement tree-based algorithms, such as decision trees, random forests, and gradient-boosted trees, using scikit-learn.
+In the next lab, you will learn how to implement tree-based algorithms, such as decision trees, random forests, and gradient-boosted trees, using scikit-learn.